You have probably found yourself here because you are interested in buying a wireless doorbell and want to know what to look out for.

-I soon realised I needed to find a power socket that was both easy to access and out of reach to small hands.
-You also need to take into consideration how load the chime is.
+I soon realized I needed to find a power socket that was both easy to access and out of reach to small hands.
+You also need to take into consideration how loud the chime is.
 If it is too out of the way, you may struggle to hear it.

 Ultimately, I do not know the layout of your house, so you will need to make the decision on where to put the receiver to work for you.
 Consider the above.

 Will The Wireless Doorbell Fit With Your Design?

 You probably do not want your wireless doorbell to stick out too much to visitors.
 It needs to be apparent, but not out of place.
 Take a look at your door and its surroundings.

 Is it an old house?
 Will a brand new white plastic wireless doorbell look out of place?